Skip to content

 Shopping & eating Out

-When shopping, you may want to have cash at hand – some stores, namely smaller boutique stores, may not take credit or debit cards.
+When shopping, you should have cash with you - some shops, especially smaller ones, do not accept credit or debit cards.

 Shopping